St Martin's Church, Brampton: External features

 To the west of the church is St Martin's Hall, built in 1895 and designed by C. J. Ferguson.
 It is constructed in red sandstone with green slate roofs.
 The building is in two ranges, with three-bay meeting rooms in front and a five-bay hall behind.
 The hall is listed at Grade II.
 It now houses an antiques centre.
 Between the church and the hall is Church Cottage.
 This is also constructed in red sandstone with a slate roof, and pre-dates the church, being built in the early 19th century.
 It is a small building in one storey and two bays.
 In about 2000 it was being used as a chiropodist's surgery and a probation office.
 It is also listed Grade II.

 Present day

 The church holds services on Sundays and during the week and works in the local community.
 In the summer, a series of concerts is organised in the church.
 During 2009 the church was damaged by vandals, which led to a decision to lock it during the day.

+In 2025, the church applied for a faculty to install a lift alongside the main staircase, to provide access to elderly and disabled parishioners and visitors.
+The chancellor refused the application was declined because it would damage the historic interest of the church, and because he considered that an alternative proposal from The Victorian Society had not been adequately explored.